DataFire/Integrations/integrations/generated/kubernetes/README.md

   * name `string`: Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 ### io.k8s.api.core.v1.LocalVolumeSource
-* io.k8s.api.core.v1.LocalVolumeSource `object`: Local represents directly-attached storage with node affinity (Beta feature)
+* io.k8s.api.core.v1.LocalVolumeSource `object`: Local represents directly-attached storage with node affinity
-  * path **required** `string`: The full path to the volume on the node.
-It can be either a directory or block device (disk, partition, ...).
-Directories can be represented only by PersistentVolume with VolumeMode=Filesystem.
-Block devices can be represented only by VolumeMode=Block, which also requires the BlockVolume alpha feature gate to be enabled.
+  * path **required** `string`: The full path to the volume on the node For alpha, this path must be a directory Once block as a source is supported, then this path can point to a block device

 ### io.k8s.api.core.v1.NFSVolumeSource
 * io.k8s.api.core.v1.NFSVolumeSource `object`: Represents an NFS mount that lasts the lifetime of a pod.
 NFS volumes do not support ownership management or SELinux relabeling.